Agenda

 Help us kick off the conference and the opening of the Exhibit Hall.
 Visit with over 40 companies and associations with expertise or experience in a variety of different disciplines, from healthcare consulting and software to audit and investigations—plus much more.
 Remember to collect points with each exhibitor for the Conference Challenge and enter into a booth draw with participating companies.

-Thursday, June 5, 2025, 7:00 AM - 3:30 PM
+Thursday, June 5, 2025, 7:30 AM - 3:00 PM

-Speaker Ready Lounge
+Speaker Ready Desk open

-Thursday, June 5, 2025, 7:00 AM - 4:30 PM
+Thursday, June 5, 2025, 7:30 AM - 4:30 PM

-Registration and Information Desk
+Registration and Information Desk open

 Check-in and pick up your badge